Continental Innovates with Rancher and Kubernetes

 Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
 It simplifies networking complexity while designing, deploying, and running applications.

 Traefik is deployed by default when starting the server.
 For more information see Auto Deploying Manifests.
-The default config file is found in /var/lib/rancher/k3s/server/manifests/traefik.yaml and any changes made to this file will automatically be deployed to Kubernetes in a manner similar to kubectl apply.
+The default config file is found in /var/lib/rancher/k3s/server/manifests/traefik.yaml.

 To disable it, start each server with the --disable traefik option.